naomy19/quiz_game_2021.2/README.md

 This quiz game was made for an university assignment of the 'Algorithm and Programming logic' subject.
 The IDE Portugol was used to make this game.
+To play the game you must have Portugol Studio downloaded in your computer because of the "Graficos" library.

 ---